About Regeneration

 Farmers and Ranchers

 Adopt new practices and technology.
-New agricultural technology and training programs have the potential to boost agroforestry yields and make farming more efficient and profitable.
+New agricultural technology (link is external)and training programs have the potential to boost agroforestry yields and make farming more efficient and profitable.

 Scientists